apache/cloudstack-docs-install/source/installation.rst

       apt-get install libmysql-java

-   This bug has been fixed in master and upcoming 4.4 release and will also be fixed in bug fix releases 4.3.x
+   This bug has been fixed in 4.4 release and will also be fixed in bug fix releases 4.3.1

 Downloading vhd-util
 ^^^^^^^^^^^^^^^^^^^^